ASNA/SunFarm/docs/navigation-menu.md

 3. ◀ Page
 4. Next ▶

-All we need to do is change the KeyNames attribute for the **"SFLC"** record, from:
+All we need to do is change the KeyNames attribute for the `SFLC` record, from:

 ```html
 <DdsSubfileControl For="SFLC" KeyNames="ENTER 'Enter'; PageUp; PageDown;"